Microsoft Excel: Data Visualization with Charts

 - Applying themes to format charts consistently

 - Inserting embedded charts or charts sheets

 - Moving charts to a worksheet or a chart sheet

 - Changing the chart type

-- Using recommended chart types in 2016
+- Using recommended chart types

 - Adding alternative text to charts

 - Editing source data

 - Selecting elements in a chart